WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 2. Loading, converting and labeling the data.

 What you need to do next, is to load the images in a form of a data tensors and to label them accordingly to their classes.
 This may seem as at least three steps, but thanks to Keras, it's really easy.
-The function which helps you do it, is "getAllImages".
+The function which helps you do it, is *getAllImages*.
 Take a look at it:

 ```
 getAllImages <- function(new_data_path, folder_name) {